Free products, cyclic homology, and the Gauss-Manin connection: The Representation functor

-Now, thanks to Lemma \ref{biDelta}(ii), the map $\d+i_\Delta: \DR_t A\to\DR_t A$, squares to zero.
+Now, thanks to Lemma \ref{biDelta}(ii), the map $\d+i_\Delta: \DR_t A\to\DR_t A$ squares to zero.
 We call the resulting complex $\big(\DR_t A,\ \d+i_\Delta\big)$ the {\sf noncommutative equivariant de Rham complex}.
-The first isomorphism of the following theorem, which is the main result of this section, shows that this complex is indeed a noncommutative analogue of the equivariant de Rham differential \eqref{dr_equiv}.
+The second isomorphism of the following theorem, which is the main result of this section, shows that this complex is indeed a noncommutative analogue of the equivariant de Rham complex \eqref{dr_equiv}.

 Recall the operator ${\mathsf N}$ from \eqref{Ndfn}.

 \begin{thm} The evaluation map induces the following canonical morphisms of complexes:

 \end{thm}